tom-halpin/pe-dojo-book/content/000-preface.md

 # Preface

 Humans love stories, the urge to tell stories is in our DNA.
-The eBook can be considered as the novelization of [Online Product Engineering Dojo](https://dxc-technology.github.io/about-pe-dojo/modules/).
+This eBook can be considered as the novelization of DXC's recently open sourced [Online Product Engineering Dojo](https://dxc-technology.github.io/about-pe-dojo/modules/).
 The [Online Product Engineering Dojo](https://dxc-technology.github.io/about-pe-dojo/modules/) takes a role-based story telling approach to help achieve hands-on learning at scale.

 The [Online Product Engineering Dojo](https://dxc-technology.github.io/about-pe-dojo/modules/) modules are set in the same **Pet Clinic** multi-verse as DXC's Online DevOps Dojo - [https://dxc-technology.github.io/about-devops-dojo/](https://dxc-technology.github.io/about-devops-dojo/).

-Both dojos place learners in real-world-like scenarios, scenarios where they work with a virtual cast of characters sharing the challenges and aspirations of the **Universal Imports** team as they learn about Product Engineering.
+Both dojos place learners in real-world-like scenarios, scenarios where they work with a virtual cast of characters from the **Universal Imports** group, sharing the challenges and aspirations of the team as they learn about Product Engineering.

 ## About the Author

 Tom recently recognized as a Distinguished Engineer by DXC Technology works in an Agile/DevOps enablement role in the Innovation and Automation group of DXC's Delivery organization.

 Tom helps teams in DXC to transform how they work to a DevOps model in support of product aligned value streams.
-Tom has helped incorporate the learnings from these coaching engagements in to DXC’s DevOps & Product Engineering Dojos thus facilitating the scaled adaption of the associated culture, practices and tools across DXC.
+He has helped incorporate the learnings from these coaching engagements in to DXC’s DevOps & Product Engineering Dojos thus facilitating the scaled adaption of the associated culture, practices and tools across DXC.

 ## Foreword

-Seeing the evolution of IT in the last 30 years it has obvious from the start that the combination of technology, people and processes all need to evolve at the same time for organizations to see the true benefit from the modern era.
+Seeing the evolution of IT in the last 30 years it has been obvious from the start that the combination of technology, people and processes all need to evolve at the same time for organizations to see the true benefit from the modern era.

 Although in software development the power of the team and the adoption of agile processes is a proven and well documented mode of operation, the extension of this wider into the IT landscape has been harder for organizations to adopt.
 The movement to a Product Engineering operating model is difficult and requires a set of steppingstones to get there.